Scribe. Scribe Media. Book in a Box. These are all terms to describe one of the major publishing companies in the self-publishing space.

 - What is Scribe Media?

-- Scribe Services
+- Scribe Programs & Cost

-- Other Scribe Media Resources
+- Scribe Resources

 - Other Scribe Reviews

-- Scribe Pros
+- Alternatives to Scribe

 What is Scribe Media?

 Scribe Media, formerly known as Book in a Box, is a self-publishing company that provides complete done-for-you services following a specific book writing and publishing framework.
-Scribe serves nonfiction authors, mainly for entrepreneurs and thought leaders who want to write, produce, and publish a book, but don’t necessarily have the time to do it all themselves.

 Scribe Media was co-founded in 2014 by four-time New York Times Bestselling Author Tucker Max.
 The other co-founder, and co-author of the book The Scribe Method is Zach Obrant.